wind-python/windpowerlib/README.rst

 * `ModelChain example (Python script) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/modelchain_example.py>`_
 * `ModelChain example (Jupyter notebook) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/modelchain_example.ipynb>`_

-To run the example you need the example weather and turbine data used:
+To run the example you need example weather that is downloaded automatically and can also be downloaded here:

 * `Example weather data file <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/weather.csv>`_
-* `Example power curve data file <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/data/example_power_curves.csv>`_
-* `Example power coefficient curve data file <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/data/example_power_coefficient_curves.csv>`_
-* `Example nominal power data file <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/data/example_turbine_data.csv>`_

-To run the examples locally you have to install windpowerlib.
+To run the examples locally you have to install the windpowerlib.
 To run the notebook you also need to install `notebook` using pip3.
 To launch jupyter notebook type ``jupyter notebook`` in the terminal.
 This will open a browser window.
 Navigate to the directory containing the notebook to open it.
 See the jupyter notebook quick start guide for more information on `how to install <http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html>`_ and
 `how to run <http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html>`_ jupyter notebooks.
 In order to reproduce the figures in a notebook you need to install `matplotlib`.

 Further functionalities, like the modelling of wind farms and wind turbine clusters, are shown in the `TurbineClusterModelChain example <http://windpowerlib.readthedocs.io/en/stable/turbine_cluster_modelchain_example_notebook.html>`_.
 As the ModelChain example it is available as jupyter notebook and as python script.
-The weather and turbine datadata used in this example is the same as in the example above.
+The weather used in this example is the same as in the ModelChain example.

 * `TurbineClusterModelChain example (Python script) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/turbine_cluster_modelchain_example.py>`_
 * `TurbineClusterModelChain example (Jupyter notebook) <https://raw.githubusercontent.com/wind-python/windpowerlib/master/example/turbine_cluster_modelchain_example.ipynb>`_